Why Join RetroSynth Records?

 SoundExchange Collection

 Not only does RetroSynth / Symphonic offer publishing admin for collecting royalties, they also offer SoundExchange Collection!
-This service works to help collect royalties paid for the playback of sound recordings on Internet radio, in physical venues, and other places.
+This service works to help collect royalties paid for the playback of your songs (sound recordings) on Internet radio, in physical venues, and other places.
 A 30% commission is taken by RetroSynth / Symphonic and the rest is paid to you.

 Keep in mind though that this service is a little specialized and is not marketed to the average client.
 Rather, RetroSynth / Symphonic typically only offers SoundExchange Collection to big labels and other, similar clients.
 However, if that describes you, this is yet one more tool at your disposal in making sure you get every penny you’re owed!